matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 #### Applying `m.new_content`

-When applying a replacement, the `content` property of the origial event is replaced entirely by the `m.new_content`, with the exception of `m.relates_to`, which is left *unchanged*.
+When applying a replacement, the `content` property of the original event is replaced entirely by the `m.new_content`, with the exception of `m.relates_to`, which is left *unchanged*.
 For example, given a pair of events: